AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 - **Liveness**: Eventually something good will happen.
 :::

-In the context of blockchain, this *security*  is defined by the confirmation rule, while this can be chosen individually by the user, our validating light node (L1 bridge) can be seen a user, after all, its "just" another node.
+In the context of blockchain, this *security* is defined by the confirmation rule, while this can be chosen individually by the user, our validating light node (L1 bridge) can be seen as a user, after all, it's "just" another node.
 For the case of a validity proof based blockchain, a good confirmation rule should satisfy the following sub-properties (inspired by [Sreeram's framing](https://twitter.com/sreeramkannan/status/1683735050897207296)):
 - **Liveness**:
   - Data Availability - The chain data must be available for anyone to reconstruct the state and build blocks
 	- Ledger Growth - New blocks will be appended to the ledger